Plan Your Visit

 Free to all members, children under 18 and active military and their families in summer months as part of the National Endowment for the Arts’ Blue Star program.

 Group tours available on request here

-Free admission to the public is available the first Wednesday of each month.
+Free admission to the public is available on Wednesday.